Recommended: clone and fetch all submodules in one go

-These steps set up Python and the qmcpy environment so you can run the course notebooks.
+These steps set up Python, qmcpy, and the MATH 565 class library so you can run all course notebooks.

 cd MATH565Fall2025